-The following outlines the federal tax legislation already enacted to ease tax compliance burdens and economic pain cause by COVID-19.
+Federal tax legislation is enacted to create tax relief for individuals and ease compliance burdens and economic pain.
 As an individual, you have several tax relief options:

 Recovery rebates for individuals.